 Technetium-Labeled Red Blood Cell Bleeding Scan

-Red blood cells with the technetium attached to them will accumulate at the location of active bleeding.
-A machine scans the body to find where the radioactive material accumulates.
-This method of finding bleeding is sometimes more effective than angiography because the technetium-labeled red blood cell bleeding scan may find slow bleeding that can't be seen using angiography.
+Red blood cells with the technetium attached to them accumulate at the location of active bleeding.
+A machine scans the body to find where the technetium accumulates.
+This method of finding bleeding is sometimes more effective than angiography.
+The technetium-labeled red blood cell bleeding scan may find slow bleeding that can't be seen using angiography.

 The technetium-labeled red blood cell bleeding scan is used: